syncfusion-content/blazor-docs/blazor/spinner/customization.md

 # Customize the Spinner in Blazor Spinner Component

-You can customize the Spinner component when initializing or after rendering it.
+The Spinner component can be customized when initializing or after rendering it.

 ## Customize when initializing the Spinner component